ready2drop/MBC/README.md

 ## Introduction

 This classifier is designed to classify bile duct stone images using a multimodal approach, combining different types of medical images.
-The model architecture used is based on the EfficientNet-B0 architecture, and training is performed using a binary cross-entropy loss function.
+The model architecture used to the 2D, 3D input, and training is performed using a binary cross-entropy loss function.
 Testing evaluates the trained model on a separate test set and provides accuracy and loss metrics.

 ## Requirements